Preserving spreading dynamics and information flow in complex network reduction: Conclusion

 \section{Conclusion}

-The centrality metrics are commonly used to assess the importance of network nodes.
-This paper proposes a network reduction algorithm based on the degree centrality metric, aimed at evaluating its effectiveness in preserving the spreading dynamics and information flow of real networks.
-The core idea of the algorithm is to preferentially remove nodes with lower degree centrality values from the network to obtain a smaller subgraph.
+This paper proposes a network reduction algorithm based on the enhanced degree centrality (DC$_{+}$) metric, aimed at evaluating its effectiveness in preserving the spreading dynamics and information flow of real networks.
+The core idea of the algorithm is to preferentially remove nodes with lower DC$_{+}$ values from the network to obtain a smaller subgraph.
 Furthermore, when the density of the subgraph is higher than that of the original network, an edge pruning algorithm is proposed to reduce the subgraph's density to a level close to that of the original network.
-Experimental results on synthetic and real networks reveal the following findings: the spreading dynamics and partition function of ER random networks do not exhibit self-similarity under the proposed reduction algorithm, whereas BA scale-free networks show strong self-similarity.
-For USpowergrid and Highvoltage networks with homogeneous topological structures, their average degree remains almost unchanged during node removal, and the largest connected component of the subnetwork behaves similarly to the original network in terms of SIR dynamical behavior.
-For other real scale-free networks with obvious heterogeneous topological structures, their average degree gradually increases during node removal, and the spreading ability typically correlates positively with the average degree.
+Experimental results on synthetic and real-world networks reveal the following findings: the spreading dynamics and partition function of ER random networks do not exhibit self-similarity under the proposed reduction algorithm, whereas BA scale-free networks show strong self-similarity.
+For real scale-free networks with obvious heterogeneous topological structures, their average degree gradually increases during node removal, and the spreading ability typically correlates positively with the average degree.
 For such networks, the results show that when the pruning algorithm is used to adjust the average degree of the subgraph to a level close to that of the original network, the spreading dynamics and information flow behavior of the original network can be effectively reproduced.

 In essence, the network reduction scheme proposed in this paper differs significantly from other renormalization techniques that rely on coarse-graining principles.
 This scheme is not only technically simpler but also more efficient in execution compared to traditional methods.
 In addition, by introducing a parameter for the node removal ratio, the network can be effectively scaled down to a more manageable size, facilitating analysis and modeling.
 The findings of this study indicate that within the deeper structures of large networks, there may exist one or more smaller subgraphs whose spreading dynamics are extremely similar to those of the original network.
 This insight provides a potential solution for simplifying the topological structure of large-scale networks.
 From a practical perspective, network reduction provides a fast estimation method.
 It transforms the dynamic modeling traditionally conducted on an initial large-scale network into a more streamlined process on a smaller network, which is of great practical significance for predicting the dynamic behavior of large networks and accelerating model simulation.